skijl/Programmer-Advices/interview/JavaCore.md

 - **Lambda function(expression)** - anonimous function that can execute some logic, you can pass it as a parameter
 - **Method refference**
 - **Optional**
+    * A container object that may or may not contain a non-null value, used primarily to avoid null checks and NullPointerExceptions.
 ## Features of Java
 * Platform independent (we compile anywhere to bytecode and run anywhere on JVM)
 * Strongly typed